learn-co-curriculum/uci-mod-3-object-has-many-through-lab/README.md

 # Ruby Object Relations: Has-Many-Through Lab

-## Objectives
+## Learning Goals

-1. Write classes that are related to each other via the "has-many-through" relationship.
+- Write classes that are related to each other via the "has-many-through" relationship.
-2. Write methods that use the "has-many-through" relationship to deliver information on related objects.
+- Write methods that use the "has-many-through" relationship to deliver information on related objects.

 ## Overview